paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-066-promotion-of-export-trade.md

 (7) the term “antitrust laws” means the antitrust laws as defined in [section 12(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section12/a&num=0&edition=prelim), [section 45 of this title](./chapter-002-federal-trade-commission-promotion-of-export-trade-and-prevention-of-unfair-methods-of-competition.md#section-45) to the extent that [section 45 of this title](./chapter-002-federal-trade-commission-promotion-of-export-trade-and-prevention-of-unfair-methods-of-competition.md#section-45) applies to unfair methods of competition, and any State antitrust or unfair competition law.

-**(b)** The Secretary of Commerce may by regulation further define any term defined in subsection (a) of this section, in order to carry out this subchapter.
+**(b)** The Secretary of Commerce may by regulation further define any term defined in subsection (a), in order to carry out this subchapter.

 ### Statutory Notes